vjcitn/BioconductorAnnotationPipeline/README.md

 than the last release then this package needs to be updated.
 This should be repeated for all of the packages available on Bioconductor.

-It is also important to identify tracks that may not be availabe yet on Bioconductor because these may be new packages that can be added.
+It is also important to identify tracks that may not be available yet on Bioconductor because these may be new packages that can be added.

 **NOTE:** If any of the new tracks that aren't available yet on Bioconductor are